 Hospitality Teams are group of 10-15 people who provide support for each Sunday service.
 Duties include ushering, greeting, and coffee hour duties.
 If you are interested in joining one of these teams, please contact the following people who will provide training or instructions on how to join the team.

 Two ushers are required for each Sunday Worship service.
 Please contact Barb Corbusier, if you are interested in becoming an usher or you can sign up here anytime to put your name on the schedule.
-A brief list of Ushers' duties includes opening up the church and making sure everything is ready for the service, greeting people and handing out the bulletin, ringing the bell, taking the attendance count and taking the collection.
+Ushers' duties include opening up the church and making sure everything is ready for the service, greeting people and handing out the bulletin, taking the attendance count and collecting the offering.

 Duties includes welcoming guests to UUCM and making their visit a comfortable experience.
 Please contact Gary Charles, Membership Ministry Facilitator if you wish to join the team.
 To sign up for the greeter schedule you can sign up here.

 The coffee hour host makes coffee, tea, other beverages and sometimes treats for the social time after each Sunday service.
 If you would like to be part of the Coffee Hour Hosts schedule (training will be provided) please contact MaryAnn Wiborg.